-Our Community Policing approach involves being engaged in all aspects to campus life, and when needed, conducting building surveys, distributing literature, and solving problems.
+Community Policing involves engagement in all aspects to campus life and, when needed, conducting building surveys, distributing literature, and solving problems.
 Each campus police officer at Belmont Abbey College engages in community policing activities throughout the year to foster trust and build community between the police and our students and employees.